Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 Be Restrained with Color Choices

-Avoid trendy hues that are popular in the moment.
+Avoid trendy hues that are popular at the moment.
 It's always best to stick to neutrals for large, expensive pieces like sofas, sectionals and rugs.
 You can always brighten your space and change the look with far less expensive pillows, throws, decor and accent chairs.
 Look for tough, stain-resistant fabrics like linen, tweed, Microfiber and leather.